Troubleshooting

 Workshop

-You can ask your partner if they would phrase the suggestion differently.
+You can ask your partner if they would phrase the suggestion differently, or have an idea of how to implement it.
 Workshopping with your partner can help here, but you have know when to let it go.
 Keep it moving and keep your partner engaged in following suggestions.
 It’s better to try several different things in succession, rather than getting bogged down with an interview.

 Adjustments